-The arrangements under which Giant Certificates, Strips, SPCs and CPCs are created and sold and the related Pass-Through Pools are administered will be classified as grantor trusts under subpart E, part I of subchapter J of the Code and not as associations taxable as corporations.
+The arrangements under which Giant Certificates, Strips, SPCs and CPCs are created and sold and the related pass-through pools are administered will be classified as fixed investment trusts under subpart E, part I of subchapter J of the Code and not as associations taxable as corporations.

-If you own a Giant Certificate or a SPC, you will be treated for federal income tax purposes as the owner of a pro rata undivided interest in each of the assets of the related Pass-Through Pool, subject to the discussion below under Giant Certificates - Application of the Stripped Bond Rules.
+If you own a Giant Certificate or a SPC, you will be treated for federal income tax purposes as the owner of a pro rata undivided interest in each of the assets of the related pass-through pool, subject to the discussion below under Giant Certificates - Application of the Stripped Bond Rules.

-If you own a Strip, you will be treated for federal income tax purposes as the owner of the right to receive payments of principal and/or interest, as applicable, on the assets in the related Pass-Through Pool.
+If you own a Strip, you will be treated for federal income tax purposes as the owner of the right to receive payments of principal and/or interest, as applicable, on the assets in the related pass-through pool.